WinterAlexander/TrapGame/README.md

   - Version 0.1 Client: http://bit.ly/1UXf0wJ Server: http://bit.ly/1MX7qKG

 It is a copy of BlockFarmers, a game-plugin I made on Minecraft.
-However, this is NOT a minecraft project, TrapGame is just taking the concept of BlockFarmers and put it independent in his own client with his own server.
+However, this is NOT a Minecraft project, TrapGame is just taking the concept of BlockFarmers and put it independent in his own client with his own server.